emhamza/Catalog-of-my-things/README.md

 # 📖 Catalog of my things<a name="about-project"></a>

-- Catalog of my things is a group capstone project based on Postgrel SQL and RubyCatalog of my things is a group capstone project based on Postgrel SQL and Ruby
+- Catalog of my things is a group capstone project based on Postgrel SQL and Ruby

 ## 🛠 Built With <a name="built-with"></a>

 - Ruby
-- Postgres
+- PostgrelSQL

 <p align="right">(<a href="#readme-top">back to top</a>)</p>